jstubbins98-netize/Rewind-Proxy/README.md

 - Two usage modes: **browser proxy settings** (type any URL in the address bar) and **direct home page** (open `http://pi-ip:8080/` and use the form)
 - Date picker on the home page — choose any year from 1996 to the present
 - Quick links to popular 1990s/2000s sites (Yahoo!, Google, BBC, CNN, Wikipedia, GeoCities, AltaVista, Ask Jeeves)
-- **Raspberry Pi 5 ethernet wizard** — detects Pi 5 hardware, configures the ethernet interface with a static IP, optionally runs a DHCP server so the old computer gets an address automatically, and shows live connection status on the home page
+- **Automatic Linux ethernet wizard** — selects a safe wired port, protects the host's default-route interface, configures a private static IP, installs/runs dnsmasq for DHCP, and shows live connection status
 - Strips `Content-Security-Policy`, `Strict-Transport-Security`, `X-Frame-Options`, and all other headers that crash old browsers
 - Fixes gzip encoding issues (decompresses before forwarding so old browsers don't see raw compressed data)
 - Threaded server — handles multiple requests simultaneously